-Congratulations!
-As you may have gathered from reading through this website, having a breed that's unfairly stereotyped by some is not for the faint of heart.
+You may have gathered from reading through this website however that having a dog that's unfairly stereotyped by some is not for the faint of heart.
 Breed discrimination is common and demands that you wear a thick skin when people criticize your choice of pet.
-Renters struggle with finding pet friendly housing and some insurance carriers ban them.
-What a project!
+Many struggle with finding pet friendly housing and some insurance carriers won't cover them.
 Because we know how challenging it can be to navigate people's biases and misperceptions, we ask that you fulfill these requirements in order to adopt one of our dogs:

 - Be at least 21 years old, we occasionally make exceptions for younger, rock solid applicants.

-- Be Local to the SF Bay Area or, be willing to drive here to meet us in person.
-We rarely ship dogs.
+- Be Local to the SF Bay Area or, be willing to come here to Oakland.

 - Fill Out an Application and impress us with your dog savvy!

-- Must Own or Have Landlord Approval Yes, we'll check.
+- Must Own or Have Landlord Approval Yes, of course we need to check.

 - Show that you have a clear understanding of the challenges you'll face.